Cliff Schmautz

 Clifford Harvey Schmautz (March 17, 1939 – February 11, 2002) was a Canadian professional ice hockey right wing.
-The majority of his career, which lasted from 1959 to 1975, was spent in the Western Hockey League with the Portland Buckaroos, where he played together with his brother Arnie Schmautz and scored forty goals three times and led the league in scoring in the 1965–1965–66 season.
+The majority of his career, which lasted from 1959 to 1975, was spent in the Western Hockey League with the Portland Buckaroos, where he played together with his brother Arnie Schmautz and scored forty goals three times and led the league in scoring in the 1965–66 season.
 He also played 56 games in the National Hockey League with the Buffalo Sabres and Philadelphia Flyers during the 1970–71 season.
 In his short NHL career, Schmautz scored thirteen goals and added nineteen assists.
 His younger brother Bobby Schmautz also played in the NHL.

+Schmautz died on 11 February 2002 at the age of 62 due to complications from heart surgery.